Reframing Auto-renew

 Designing consent as a system, not a checkbox

-Stabilizing retention through clarity
+Stabilizing retention through clarity, not friction

 Aligning behavior across channels